JoergFiedler/freebsd-jailed-sshd/README.md

 ##### host_sshd_pubkey

 The public key used for user authentication.
 Will be added to `authorized_key` file of the user (host/jail).
-Default: `''`.
+Defaults to vagrants insecure public key.

 ##### host_sshd_port